samhermes/samhermes.github.io/_posts/2018-12-13-notes-from-wordcamp-us.markdown

 One intriguing idea that Chris spoke about was the idea of "front of the front end" vs "back of the front end."
 He got this from [speaking with Brad Frost on the ShopTalk Show](https://shoptalkshow.com/episodes/334/), and I think that it points to a natural divide that is happening.
 With React, working on the front end can actually end up looking a little like working on the back end.
 I’ve traditionally been more of a “front of the front” kind of developer.

-## Holy Blockamole: Tips On Learning Block Development
+<h2 class="margin-bottom-zero">Holy Blockamole: Tips On Learning Block Development</h2>

 *Andrew Taylor*